SquareGPS/navixy-api/docs/backend-api/resources/tracking/zone/index.md

 #### errors

-* 201 (Not found in the database) – if zone with the specified ID cannot be found or belongs to another user.
+* 201 - Not found in the database – if zone with the specified ID cannot be found or belongs to another user.
-* 231 (Entity type mismatch) – if type of the submitted zone differs from type of the zone currently stored in the database.
+* 231 - Entity type mismatch – if type of the submitted zone differs from type of the zone currently stored in the database.